ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: John Waterworth
     jobtitle: Customer Accounts Manager
     bio: >-
-      We all wish we could keep as cool as John when the pressure hits!
+      John We all wish we could keep as cool as John when the pressure hits!
       Since he was in school, John has had a passion for electronics and has been involved in this throughout his whole career.\

       \